vpsingh22/PyFormer/README.md

 # PyFormer

-PyFormer is a transformer machine translation model that converts english sentences to python.
+PyFormer is a transformer machine translation model that converts ** english sentences to python code**.

 ## Dataset